Code-Institute-Submissions/cookio/README.md

 ### As an Admin

-- As an Admin, I want to be able to Add categories in additoin to other features.
+- As an Admin, I want to be able to Add categories in addition to other features.

 ### login